MagicPowerIO/etcmask/docs/publishing.md

 # Publishing Guide

-When publishing a new version of ETCMetaMask, we follow this procedure:
+When publishing a new version of ETCMask, we follow this procedure:

 ## Preparation